DragunWF/Zoom-Bot/README.md

 personalized for my own convenience but just in case if you wanna know how to get it to work I'll be providing the details down below.

+I had a script before that also auto-joins me to my zoom classes but with less features and less reliability which you find at [this link](https://github.com/DragunWF/Python-Mini-Projects/blob/main/scripts/school/auto_join_zoom.py).
+I mainly created this new one as an improved version of that script.

 ## Details

 - To be able to join a zoom meeting, you first have to go to `config/settings.json` and inside